-Whilst on San Juan Island, where did I stay?
-There are numerous accommodation choices on the island ranging from Bed and Breakfasts, Spas, cottages, cabins and campsites.
+There are numerous accommodation choices in the San Juan Islands, located just off the coast of Seattle.
+San Juan Island itself has Bed and Breakfasts, Spas, cottages, cabins and campsites.
 San Juan Island Visitors Bureau can organise for you.
 I chose Lakedale Resort because, having done my research ahead of time, I knew I wanted to go glamping.

 Located on 82 acres of land with three spring water lakes, at their deepest point – 16ft, situated between Roche and Friday Harbor, Lakedale looked to me to be the perfect place to stay on my San Juan Island get away.